 Don’t miss the more modest Carpenters’ Hall across from the bank.
 Before the grand building of the First Bank was completed, it housed the bank and was the site of the new country’s first bank robbery in 1798.
 Carpenters’ Hall was key to America’s movement for independence: This is where the First Continental Congress assembled in 1774 to list the grievances of the Colonies and where Benjamin Franklin gained France’s support of the colonists’ plight.

-From here, we did not have time to linger at the Second US Bank (now a portrait gallery) or see in much detail the Liberty Bell and the very moving President’s House site, with its tribute to the slaves who lived here with George Washington as the new republic was being built and new freedoms introduced (but not for them).
-These and other denizens of Philadelphia’s Old Town will have to wait for another visit, one I look forward to this fall.
+From here, we did not have time to linger at the Second US Bank (now a portrait gallery) or see in much detail the Liberty Bell and the very moving President’s House site, with its tribute to the slaves who lived here with George Washington as the new republic was being built and new freedoms introduced — but denied to them.
+These and other denizens of Philadelphia’s Old Town will have to wait for another visit.

 Read More Posts Like This: